apache/flink/docs/deployment/security/security-kerberos.zh.md

 2. Ensure that the keytab file exists at the path indicated by `security.kerberos.login.keytab` on all cluster nodes.
 3. Deploy Flink cluster as normal.

-### YARN/Mesos Mode
+### YARN, Mesos and native Kubernetes Mode

-Steps to run a secure Flink cluster in YARN/Mesos mode:
+Steps to run a secure Flink cluster in YARN, Mesos and native Kubernetes mode:

 1. Add security-related configuration options to the Flink configuration file on the client (see [here]({% link deployment/config.zh.md %}#auth-with-external-systems)).
 2. Ensure that the keytab file exists at the path as indicated by `security.kerberos.login.keytab` on the client node.
 3. Deploy Flink cluster as normal.

-In YARN/Mesos mode, the keytab is automatically copied from the client to the Flink containers.
+In YARN, Mesos and native Kubernetes mode, the keytab is automatically copied from the client to the Flink containers.

+To enable Kerberos authentication, the Kerberos configuration file is also required.
+This file can be either fetched from the cluster environment or uploaded by Flink.
+In the latter case, you need to configure the `security.kerberos.krb5-conf.path` to indicate the path of the Kerberos configuration file and Flink will copy this file to its containers/pods.
+Note that in Mesos mode, the previous way of passing the Kerberos configuration file path through the "java.security.krb5.conf" property has been deprecated.
+For backward compatibility, this approach is retrained.
+Please keep in mind that it will be removed in the future.

 For more information, see <a href="https://github.com/apache/hadoop/blob/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/YarnApplicationSecurity.md">YARN security</a> documentation.